-The objects described above are accomplished by a porous membrane which comprises hydrophilic membrane of a hydrophobic polymer and a coating formed on at least one surface of the porous membrane and on the inner surface of the pores of the porous membrane with a watersoluble hydrophilic polymer soluble in a solvent exhibiting satisfactory stability and a satisfactory wetting property with respect to the hydrophobic polymer mentioned above.
-This invention is also directed to a hydrophilic porous membrane wherein the water-insoluble hydrophilic polymer is vinyl alcohol-vinyl acetate copolymer, vinyl acetate-vinyl pyrrolidone copolymer, polymethyl methacrylate-polyethylene glycol block copolymer, or a segmented polyurethane having polyethylene glycol as a soft segment thereof. invention is further directed to a hydrophilic porous membrane wherein the hydrophobic polymer is a fluorine resin type polymer or a polyolefin type polymer, preferably polyvinylidene fluoride.

-The various objects described above are also accomplished by a method for the manufacture of a hydrophilic porous membrane, which is characterized by preparing a porous membrane of a hydrophobic polymer, impregnating the porous membrane with a solution obtained by dissolving a water-insoluble hydrophilic polymer in a solvent showing a satisfactory ability to dissolve the hydrophilic polymer and exhibiting satisfactory stability and wetting ability with repsect to the hydrophobic polymer, and thereafter drying the impregnated porous membrane.
+The objects described above are accomplished by a hydrophilic porous membrane which comprises a porous membrane of a hydrophobic polymer and a coating formed on at least one surface of the porous membrane and on the inner surface of the pores of the porous membrane with a water-soluble hydrophilic polymer soluble in a solvent exhibiting satisfactory stability and a satisfactory wetting property with respect to the hydrophobic polymer mentioned above.
+This invention is also directed to a hydrophilic porous membrane wherein the water-insoluble hydrophilic polymer is vinyl alcohol-vinyl acetate copolymer, vinyl acetate-vinyl pyrrolidone copolymer, polymethyl methacrylate-polyethylene glycol block copolymer, or a segmented polyurethane having polyethylene glycol as a soft segment thereof.
+This invention is further directed to a hydrophilic porous membrane wherein the hydrophobic polymer is a fluorine resin type polymer or a polyolefin type polymer, preferably polyvinylidene fluoride.
+The hydrophilic porous membrane according to the invention is obtained by preparing a porous membrane of a hydrophobic polymer, impregnating the porous membrane with a solution obtained by dissolving a water-insoluble hydrophilic polymer in a solvent showing a satisfactory ability to dissolve the hydrophilic polymer and exhibiting satisfactory stability and wetting ability with respect to the hydrophobic polymer, and thereafter drying the impregnated porous membrane.

-This invention is also directed to a method for the manufacture of a hydrophilic porous membrane wherein the water-insoluble hydrophilic polymer is vinyl alcohol-vinyl acetate copolymer, vinyl acetate-vinyl pyrrolidone copolymer, polymethyl methacrylate-polyethylene glycol block copolymer, or a segmented polyurethane having polyethylene glycol as a soft segment thereof.
+In preparing a hydrophilic porous membrane according to this invention there is used as the water-insoluble hydrophilic polymer a vinyl alcohol-vinyl acetate copolymer, vinyl acetate-vinyl pyrrolidone copolymer, polymethyl methacrylate-polyethylene glycol block copolymer, or a segmented polyurethane having polyethylene glycol as a soft segment thereof.

-This invention is further directed to a method for the manufacture of a hydrophilic porous membrane, wherein the solvent is one member selected from the group consisting of methanol, ethanol, isopropanol, and mixtures of alcohols with water.
-This invention is directed also to a method for the manufacture of a hydrophilic porous membrane, wherein the polymer concentration in the solution falls in the range of from 0.1 to 10.0% by weright.
-This invention is directed further to a method for the manufacture of a hydrophilic porous membrane, wherein the hydrophobic polymer is a fluorine resin type polymer or a polyolefin type polymer, preferably polyvinylidene fluoride.
-Further this invention is directed to a method for the manufacture of a hydrophilic porous membrane, wherein the impregnation of the porous membrane of the hydrophobic polymer with the solution of the water-insoluble hydrophilic polymer is effected by the immersion of the porous membrane in the solution preferably for a period of 1 to 30 seconds.
+In preparing a hydrophilic porous membrane according to this invention there is used as the solvent one member selected from the group consisting of methanol, ethanol, isopropanol, and mixtures of the alcohols with water.
+The polymer concentration in the solution falls in the range of from 0.1 to 10.0% by weight.
+The hydrophobic polymer is a fluorine resin type polymer or a polyolefin type polymer, preferably polyvinylidene fluoride.
+The impregnation of the porous membrane of the hydrophobic polymer with the solution of the water-insoluble hydrophilic polymer is effected by the immersion of the porous membrane in the solution preferably for a period of 1 to 30 seconds.